 For deeper insights into retention efforts and student stories at Boise State, visit our Retention at Boise State website.

-Visit Institutional Research’s report page if you are looking for data on our cohort retention or graduation rates.
+Visit Institutional Effectiveness’s report page if you are looking for data on our cohort retention or graduation rates.